stephen-huan/dotfiles/README.md

 2. Follow the same instructions as before
 3. Alias ranger to the actual path of the ranger executable if you're using pyenv.

+#### Image Preview

+Set the variable `preview_images` to true and `preview_images_method` to kitty.
+Note that it leaves a black rectange in some cases if you quit ranger while on an image (most notably, vim).
+To fix this, press the left arrow before exiting ranger to unload the image.

+#### Syntax Highlighting

+`brew install highlight`.
+To pick a theme, copy the scope via `ranger --copy-config=scope` and edit the variable `HIGHLIGHT_STYLE` near the top.
+To use a base16 theme, replace the highlight command near the bottom.
+You can also enable video preview via thumbnails by uncommenting the block (`brew install ffmpegthumbnailer`) and pdf image previews by `pip install pdftoppm` (install the dependancies via `brew install pkg-config poppler`).

 ### Fonts

 The default status bar uses font icons, install the font by double clicking on final.ttf, which was constructed from [feather.ttf](https://github.com/AT-UI/feather-font) and [alt.ttf](https://github.com/oblador/react-native-vector-icons/blob/master/Fonts/Feather.ttf).
 The first was missing the coffee icon, the second had weirdly glitched icons for some of them.
 Merged together via [FontForge](https://fontforge.github.io/en-US).